 Understanding the Stages of Laryngeal Cancer

-After your diagnosis, your doctor will want to find out the stage of the cancer.
-The stage is based on these facts about the cancer:
+After your diagnosis, your doctor will want to find out the stage of the cancer, which is a description of how far the cancer has spread.

 The TNM system